MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ## Stakeholder access

 With Stakeholder access, users can create and modify work items and create and save queries.
-They have limited access to many of the Azure Boards features.
+They have limited access to several Azure Boards features.
 They also can view and approve release pipelines and perform administrative tasks when granted administrative permissions or added to an administrative group.

 To get started as a Stakeholder, see [Get started as a Stakeholder](get-started-stakeholder.md).